VideoNeuMat: Neural Material Extraction from Generative Video Models: Structured Material Video Generation

 \paragraph{Inference with novel prompts.} Although training captions originate from synthetic MatSynth renderings, at inference the finetuned model can be driven by prompts that are outside the training caption distribution, producing material appearances that go beyond MatSynth in both diversity and realism.

-\paragraph{Prompt expansion.} We employ an LLM (Claude Opus 4.5 \cite{claude2024}) for prompt expansion.
-Given a concise material descriptor (''green moss''), the LLM automatically augments it into a detailed caption following the training format (''The video clip features a close-up view of cushion moss mound with dense velvety surface, thousands of tiny upright stems creating unified texture, rich emerald green with golden new growth tips, dewdrops caught in fibrous canopy'').
-This expansion incorporates surface micro-geometry, weathering characteristics, color variations, and material-specific details.
+\paragraph{Prompt expansion.} We use an LLM (Claude Opus 4.5 \cite{claude2024}) to expand short material prompts into detailed captions matching the training format, adding surface micro-geometry, weathering, color variation, and other material-specific cues.
+Examples are provided in the supplementary material.

 \paragraph{Flexible inference resolution.} Thanks to the DiT architecture of Wan2.1, our finetuned model exhibits resolution flexibility beyond the training resolution.
-We train models at $512 \times 512$ and $1024 \times 1024$ resolutions, but inference at resolutions up to $1920 \times 1920$ without architectural modification, enabling high-resolution material videos with fine detail suitable for production use cases.
+We train model at $512 \times 512$, but inference at resolutions up to $1920 \times 1920$ without architectural modification, enabling high-resolution material videos with fine detail suitable for production use cases.

 \paragraph{BTF sequence quality metric.} Since no existing metric quantifies BTF sequence quality, we propose \emph{RPC (Residual Parallax Coherence)}.
 The key insight is that for a perfectly rectified BTF sequence, residual optical flow should correlate monotonically with camera baseline: larger pose changes induce proportionally larger parallax for non-planar surface details.